nhhca/git-command-line/learngit.md

 23.git branch -d dev  ==>delete the dev branch

-24 git clone xxx.git "filepath"  ==>specify the filepath where you want to clone
+24 git clone xxx.git "filepath"  ==>specify the filepath where you want to clone 25.git log --graph  ==>see graphical of the branch merging